 Think about it for a moment.
-If you can actually outsource your web projects to India, East Europe, and other places where the labor is cheap and get the same job done for $5 to $10 per hour, then how in the world is it possible that those of us, whose charges are in the mid-range or above, are still in the business, alive and well?
+If you can outsource your web projects to India, East Europe, and other places where the labor is cheap and get the same job done for $5 to $10 per hour, then how in the world is it possible that those of us, whose charges are in the mid-range or above, are still in the business, alive and well?
 There has to be something to the old “get what you pay for” adage.
-On a global market, similar services tend to assume similar price ranges eventually.
+Similar services tend to assume similar price ranges on a global market eventually.

-While the appeal of getting the work done up to six to eight times cheaper than you would in the West may be ideal for those of you who are on tight budgets – or who are just hopeless cheapskates! – There are a number of pros and cons to consider in assessing whether it’s worth the endeavor.
+While the appeal of getting the work done up to six to eight times cheaper than you would in the West may be ideal for those on tight budgets – or just hopeless cheapskates! – There are several pros and cons to consider in assessing whether it’s worth the endeavor.
 Let me outline some of the possible scenarios you may end up in your quest for a website if you’re out looking for a coder on your own.
-Most of the scenarios below I’ve either witnessed myself or heard others relate to me.
+I’ve witnessed myself or heard others relate to me in most of the scenarios below.
 There are, no doubt, a dozen more that are equally fascinating.

 The “code works for the time being” scenario

 You’ll find a coder who codes the job together, and the website application seems to serve its purpose.
 And you got a good site at a fair price!
-The code, however, is poorly structured and documented, and non-extendable for future uses.
-You’ll likely end up paying for the changes as much as you paid for the original website work, leading you to wonder what exactly you saved on in the long run.
+The code, however, is poorly structured, documented, and non-extendable for future use.
+You’ll likely end up paying for the changes as much as you paid for the original website work, leading you to wonder what exactly you saved in the long run.

 The “cryptic communication” scenario

-You’ll find a coder who is competent but doesn’t know English all that well.
-Communication isn’t smooth, and you’ll find yourself explaining the same things over and over again, pulling the hair off your head as your deadlines approach.
-In the end, many things don’t get done exactly the way you wanted them, but you let it pass since you’ve already wasted so much time on it, and the website somehow serves the purpose.
-You got the site cheaper, but then again you didn’t exactly get what you wanted or needed.
+You’ll find a competent coder who doesn’t know English all that well.
+Communication isn’t smooth, and you’ll find yourself explaining the same things repeatedly, pulling the hair off your head as your deadlines approach.
+In the end, many things don’t get done exactly how you wanted them, but you let it pass since you’ve already wasted so much time on it, and the website somehow serves the purpose.
+You got the site cheaper, but then again, you didn’t exactly get what you wanted or needed.

 The “coder goes hiding” scenario

 You’ll find a coder who’s good when he’s available.
-However, every other month he drops off the world map for three weeks, his laptop sinks in a flood and he can’t get a replacement for a month, or he figures he’ll only reply to you when he’s done with the job, as he doesn’t want to displease you by saying he’s delayed.
-The critical security fix you needed for your website didn’t get done, and the campaign you had scheduled had to be postponed.
+However, every other month he drops off the world map for three weeks, his laptop sinks in a flood, and he can’t get a replacement for a month, or he figures he’ll only reply to you when he’s done with the job, as he doesn’t want to displease you by saying he’s delayed.
+The critical security fix you needed for your website didn’t get done, and the scheduled campaign had to be postponed.